 Miller: Have you directed other plays, or is this your first?

 Colman: Sylvia will be my directorial debut.
 I have worked in nearly every other capacity in previous shows with MCTC/Theater Underground, from acting to set building and board operations, but directing is something that needs to be built up to.
-A director is responsible for every aspect of a show, from lighting and set to how an actor moves onstage.
-I wanted to challenge myself to complete this degree, and I decided that the best way to demonstrate to myself, faculty, and peers that I was capable of becoming a professional was to take the reins of a full production.
+A director is responsible for every aspect of a show, from lighting and set, to how an actor moves onstage.
+I wanted to challenge myself to complete this degree, and I decided that the best way to demonstrate to myself, faculty and peers that I was capable of becoming a professional was to take the reins of a full production.
 Gail Smogard, the program advisor, and Scott Rubsam have been very supportive of me and pushed me to do the best I could.

 Miller: How many people are involved in the production of Sylvia?

 Colman: It's a fairly small cast.
-We have six people in the cast: Metro State students Kurt Rooney and Mark Stewart will be playing Greg and Tom, alumni Pepper Branstner is in the role of Phyllis, Heather Raiter as Leslie, and we are all extremely fortunate to have professional actors Drue Malcolm filling out the roles of Kate and Sylvia, respectively.
+We have six people in the cast: Metro State students Kurt Rooney and Mark Stewart will be playing Greg and Tom, alumni Pepper Branstner is in the role of Kate,Heather Raiter as Leslie, and we are all extremely fortunate to have professional actor Drue Malcolm filling out the role of Sylvia.
 I have brought in a professional theater electrician Jeremy Ellarby to design the lighting, and longtime theater professional Kirby Moore will be my set builder.
 Kyle Anderson, another Metro student, will be front of house and stagehand.

 I am delighted to be able to have such a wonderful mix of people from all over the Twin Cities come help me bring this show to Metro State.